Fashion designer bringing cabaret show to East End

 “My reputation as a designer precedes me but it’s [cabaret] my first love,'' he says, ''I work most on my shows.”

-Scott Schwartz, Bay Street’s artistic director, says Mizrahi did another cabaret show at the theater last summer and was emcee for the theater’s gala this July.
+Scott Schwartz, Bay Street’s artistic director, says Mizrahi did another cabaret show at the theater last summer and was master of ceremonies for the theater’s gala this July.

 “We’re so excited to have Isaac back with us, and with an all-new show,” Schwartz says.
 “He’s a brilliant singer, has a great band, and he’s really funny and charming.”